 - Good research skills

-- Experience working with source code and version repository
+- Have experience working with source code and version repository

-- Possessing familiarity with UI Toolkits and frameworks
+- Have familiarity with UI Toolkits and frameworks

 - The ability to lead and deliver complex software systems

-- The ability to manage multiple projects while respecting and following deadlines
+- The ability to manage multiple projects while meeting deadlines

-- Having a passion for developing engaging consumer experiences
+- Have a passion for developing engaging consumer experiences

-- Providing other engineers with development and testing support
+- Provide other engineers with development and testing support

-- Having strong problem-solving skills, as well as oral and written communication skills
+- Possess strong problem-solving skills, as well as oral and written communication skills

-- Possessing a thorough understanding of computer architecture, operating systems, and data structures
+- Have a thorough understanding of computer architecture, operating systems, and data structures

 - The ability to thrive in a fast-paced, dynamic environment and not be overwhelmed

-- The ability to transform requirements into design concepts and ERDs
+- The ability to transform requirements into design concepts and entity relationship diagrams (ERDs)

 - The ability to troubleshoot and debug